awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 )
 ```

+### Passing Around Trailing Headers (*)

+There are many places where a user or developer may want to mutate the trailing headers.
+To make the trailing headers
+easily mutable, the builder will be stored in the `ExecutionContext` with the key `TrailingHeaders`.
+This allows users
+to fetch, mutate, and store the trailing headers at any point before the request is signed.
+The list of trailing header names
+must be included as a signed header, so trailing headers cannot be added after signing is done.

 # Responses

 After making a request, a user may want to validate the response using a checksum.
 Users can opt-in to validating response checksums by setting a non-null `requestValidationModeMember`.

 ## Checksum Validation Priority
 The service may return many checksums, but the SDK must only validate one.

 When multiple checksums are returned, the validation priority is:

-1. CRC32C
+1. `CRC32C`
-1. CRC32
+1. `CRC32`
-1. SHA1
+1. `SHA1`
-1. SHA256
+1. `SHA256`

-For example, if the service returns both SHA256 and CRC32 checksums, the SDK must only validate the CRC32 checksum.
+For example, if the service returns both `SHA256` and `CRC32` checksums, the SDK must only validate the `CRC32` checksum.

 ## Middleware

 To run this validation process, a new middleware is inserted at the `receive` stage.
 During an HTTP request lifecycle,
-this stage represents the first opportunity to access the response prior to deserialization into the operation's Response type.
+this stage represents the first opportunity to access the response prior to deserialization into the operation's response type.

 ### Deferred Checksum Validation (*)

 For efficiency, it is best for the SDK to compute the checksum as the user is consuming the response body.

 The `receive` stage is run prior to the user consuming the body, so while in this stage, the SDK will wrap the response
-body in a hashing body, in a similar manner to the [request middleware](#aws-chunked).
-The execution context will be updated
+body in a hashing body, in a similar manner to the request middleware.
+The execution context will be updated with:
-with:

 - expected checksum: the checksum value from response headers
-- calculated checksum: a LazyAsyncValue containing the calculated checksum, which will only be fetched after the entire response body is consumed
+- calculated checksum: a `LazyAsyncValue` containing the calculated checksum, which will only be fetched after the entire response body is consumed
 - checksum header name: the name of the checksum header to be validated, which allows the user to see if validation
 occurred and which checksum algorithm was used.